-This pregnancy skin care guide provides information and advice on the effects of pregnancy on your body and skin, and recommendations of the best beauty products for pregnancy.
+This pregnancy skin care guide provides information and advice on the effects of pregnancy on your body and skin, and recommendations of the best beauty products for pregnancy, from sunscreen to face cream.

 All Green People products are suitable for use whilst pregnant and do not contain harmful ingredients such as parabens, phthalates, SLS or artificial fragrances.